 "The energy of being aware and awake to the present moment" is how Buddhist monk and Nobel Peace Prize nominee, Thich Nhat Hanh, describes mindfulness – and let’s face it, he should know.
-Mindfulness has come a long way since being the remit of gurus and yoga devotees, and is now rightly recognised as an important workplace tool to support employee wellbeing.
+Mindfulness has come a long way since being the remit of gurus and yoga devotees, and is now rightly recognised as an important workplace tool for self care and to support employee wellbeing.

 How to be more mindful at work